umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

     ![Monitor](prbs/monitor_edit.jpg)

 5. Check if the DCB can regain lock by unplugging the master optical fibers then plugging them back in.
-Remember, master are the ones connected.
-    - Enter `./dcbutil.py prbs off` in the nanoDAQ command line.
+    - Enter `./dcbutil.py prbs off -g 10` in the nanoDAQ command line.
 No output is a success, otherwise it will report "Master GBT not locked"

 !!! warning